biosails/BioX-Workflow-Command-Docs/find-samples.md

 Possibly the most important part of your workflow is finding samples.

 Samples, like variables, come in two flavors.
 They are files, or they are directories.
-The first shows files, and the second directories.
+The first example shows files, and the second directories.

-The big difference is the flag _find\_sample\_by\_dir _is set to 1 when samples are directories.
+The big difference is the flag \_find\_sample\_by\_dir \_is set to 1 when samples are directories.

 ### Samples are Files

 Samples are files with the sample name and a .csv extension.

 ```
     /home/user/workflow/